 THE MOST FRIGHTENING THING THAT EVER HAPPENED TO YOU?

 Definitely that cockroach crawling down my forehead while on stage.

 ANY OTHER NEWS OR COMMENTS YOU MIGHT LIKE TO MENTION?

 I have no idea how to get more Instagram followers @lillyslaptsilli

 WHAT WOULD LILLY LIKE ENSCRIBED ON HER TOMBSTONE?

-WIN A TABLE FOR SIX PEOPLE TO ATTEND THE OPENING NIGHT PERFORMANCE OF ‘SHENANIGANS’ ON JUNE 13
+WIN A TICKETS FOR EIGHT PEOPLE TO ATTEND THE OPENING NIGHT PERFORMANCE OF ‘SHENANIGANS” ON FEBRUARY 22.

-To put yourself in line to win a table for six people to attend the 8pm Wednesday, June 13, performance of Lilly Slaptsilli’s hilarious solo lip-sync show, “Shenanigans”, at Tina’s Hotel in Kloof, you simply have to be a follower of my site.
+To put yourself in line to win tickets for eight people to attend the 8pm Friday, February 22, performance of Lilly Slaptsilli’s hilarious solo lip-sync show, “Shenanigans”, at the Umbilo branch of the Rhumblow Theatre, in Cunningham Road, Umbilo, you simply have to be a follower of my site.
 At no cost.